 For the last 10 years, I’ve been had the incredible opportunity to devote my own career to helping others achieve success in theirs.
-As a career coach, I support people as they navigate the often tumultuous landscape of the professional world.
+As a career coach, I support people as they navigate the often tumultuous landscape of the professional world and career planning.

 Supporting others is a key skill I’ve used throughout my career.
-Long before I started coaching, I was a proud administrative professional.
-My job then was also focus on support and my “clients” were c-level executives and their teams.
-While I didn’t necessarily offer career advice, I did did advise them on a variety of business matters.
+Long before I started coaching, I was an administrative professional.
+My job was to focus on support, and my “clients” were C-level executives and their teams.
+While I didn’t necessarily offer career planning advice, I did did advise them on a variety of business matters.
 Working as an assistant, I gained a deep appreciation and admiration for all office administrators and operations teams.
 If you’re in the field, you know it’s one that is both incredibly challenging and incredibly rewarding.

 In my work as a career coach, I’ve been honored to work with hundreds of administrators who are looking to advance their careers.
 Career planning is one major challenge I’ve found administrative professionals struggle with frequently.
 I’ve heard similar complaints from many of my administrative peers, such as:

 - “I just fell into this job.
 Now I don’t know where to go from here.”

 - “My company doesn’t have a career path for admins.”

 - “I don’t know what opportunities are available in this field.”

 - “With my skill set, I don’t know what other careers I might be qualified for.”

 If you have similar concerns, I’d like to offer a few tried-and-true strategies to assist you in career planning as an office administrator.
 Whatever title you hold—be it administrative assistant, executive assistant, office manager, or something else—the following pointers will help you take a more proactive approach to career planning.